 - Appear in person and present information on their behalf, call witnesses, and ask questions of any person present at the hearing.

 - Be assisted by an advisor or counsel of their choice.
 The advisor upon request may:

 - advise the individual on the preparation and presentation of their case.

 - accompany the individual to all grievance hearing; and

 - advise the individual in the preparation of the appeals.

 Student Publications Policy

-All student organizations, including student publications, must be recognized by the UofSCL SGA, recommended by the Assistant Dean of Student Affairs and approved by the UofSCL Dean.
+All student organizations, including student publications, must be recognized by the USCL SGA, recommended by the Assistant Dean of Student Affairs and approved by the USCL Dean.
 Decisions regarding the content of student publications are the joint responsibility of the student editor and the faculty/staff advisor and should adhere to South Carolina libel laws and community standards regarding published materials.